UoARocketry/CHUD-MCU-V1-/README.md

 # CHUD-MCU-V1-
-PCB + MCU firmware for the launch in Jan/Feb
+PCB + firmware for the MCU launching in Jan/Feb